HardlyDifficult/Tutorials/Outline.md

 ## Camera Size: 10

-Update the camera size to about 10, effectively zooming out a bit.
+Update the camera size to about 10 to zoom out a bit.

 <details><summary>How</summary>

- - In the "Hierarchy" select the "Main Camera"
+ - In the 'Hierarchy' select the 'Main Camera'
- - In the "Inspector" change "Size" to 10
+ - In the 'Inspector' change 'Size' to 10

 <img src="http://i.imgur.com/PmeoqG7.png" width=50% />

+In the Game tab, the platform should look smaller now.
+In the Scene, the white box representing the viewable area has grown.

 <hr></details>
-<details><summary>Why change 'Size'?</summary>

-This defines how much of the world is visible vertically.
-Than the aspect ratio determines how much to display horizontally.
-With those two values fixed, we can design a scene without any camera movement and be sure everyone has the same experience.

-<hr></details>
-<details><summary>Why not use the camera position instead?</summary>
+<details><summary>Why change 'Size' and not camera position?</summary>

-2D games by default use "Projection: Orthographic".
+2D games by default use 'Projection: Orthographic'.
 This means that the camera does not consider perspective (the ability to see more of the world the further it is from your eye) which ensures that we see the edge of the screen head on rather than at an angle.

-The amount of the world visible with a perspective camera is driven by the Z location.
-For an Orthographic, it's driven by a special "Size" property.

 We don't want perspective in a 2D game because in order to make this possible the edges may appear distorted.
 For example:

 <img src="http://i.imgur.com/5xCIowM.png" width=50% />
 <img src="http://i.imgur.com/6rqvWDA.png" width=50% />

+The amount of the world visible with a perspective camera is driven by it's position.
+For an Orthographic camera, it's driven by a special 'Size' property.
+'Size' defines how much of the world is visible vertically.
+Then the aspect ratio is used to determine how much to display horizontally.

 <hr></details>